My name is Caity and I’m the travel lover and writer behind The Pamplemousse Papers.

-Two years after that, I lived overseas for the first time through my college’s study abroad program.
+Two years after that, I lived overseas for the first time while studying abroad.
 I took French lessons in Grenoble and interned at a travel agency in Paris.
 Like so many others, I started my study abroad experience feeling very out of my element.
 Homesick and terrified, I spent the first few days feeling like I had made a big mistake.
 But before long, I was relishing the experience (and the pastries).
 Six months later, I was heartbroken to leave.

 After returning home, I was determined to get back to France ASAP – quickly pushing aside the plan to get a “real” job (whatever that even means).
 I happily accepted my diploma and was on a plane a month later.
-I spent the next four months teaching English at a summer camp, WWOOFing at a bed and breakfast in the Alps, day tripping to Monaco, Belgium and Italy with a handful of beautiful people, and falling in love with Iceland.
+I spent the next four months teaching English at a summer camp, WWOOFing at a bed and breakfast in the Alps, day tripping to Monaco, Belgium and Italy, and falling in love with Iceland.

 Back in the States, I still hadn’t had enough.
-As opposed to having checked things off of my bucket list and feeling satisfied, I just felt like I had added to it.
+I didn’t feel satisfied after checking items off of my bucket list, I just felt like I had added to it.
 The more I saw, the more I wanted to see.
 A few months later, I signed a contract to teach English to primary schoolers as part of TAPIF (the Teaching Assistant Program in France).

 In 2014, I traded croissants for kangaroos and embarked on a one-year Work and Holiday Visa to Australia.
 I lived in Sydney and then in a small, wonderful beach town 1.5 hours outside of Melbourne called Torquay.
 I road tripped through Tasmania, snorkeled on the Great Barrier Reef, camped in the Outback, WWOOFed in wine country, and developed a minor obsession with coffee.